-The Family’s Current and Future Losses
+Your Family’s Current and Future Losses

-You will also seek compensation for the financial losses your family has and will experience.
+You will also seek compensation for the financial losses your family will experience.
 This includes the loss of your loved one’s income and the costs related to hiring someone to complete the services they previously handled.
 Examples include childcare and household upkeep.

 The Intangible Damages You’ve Suffered

-A Wrongful Death Attorney will Help Estimate the Value of Your Claim
+A Wrongful Death Attorney Will Help Estimate the Value of Your Claim

 When you work with a lawyer from our firm to pursue wrongful death damages, they will help you collect the evidence necessary to determine a fair settlement value for the claim.
 This could include:

-- Any outstanding medical bills
+- Any outstanding medical expenses

 - Documentation of your reduced household income and future economic losses